sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ### Governance, Compliance, and Reporting

-1. DevOps teams have the authority to make changes to their IT products in production using pipelines that meet compliance requirements
+1. DevOps teams have the authority to make changes to their IT products in production using approved DevOps pipelines
 2. DevOps teams are defined as per the \<IITB standard definition\> (see [Appendix D. Definition](#appendix-d---definitions))
 3. DevOps teams publish their product metrics internally to ESDC.
 Metrics are comprised of the following:
       - Accessibility test results